ceres-solver/ceres-solver/docs/source/nnls_solving.rst

    which break this finite difference heuristic, but they do not come up often in practice.

+.. member:: bool Solver::Options::update_state_every_iteration

+   Default: ``false``

+   If ``update_state_every_iteration`` is ``true``, then Ceres Solver will guarantee that at the end of every iteration and before any user :class:`IterationCallback` is called, the parameter blocks are updated to the current best solution found by the solver.
+Thus the IterationCallback can inspect the values of the parameter blocks for purposes of computation, visualization or termination.

+   If ``update_state_every_iteration`` is ``false`` then there is no such guarantee, and user provided :class:`IterationCallback` s should not expect to look at the parameter blocks and interpret their values.

 .. member:: vector<IterationCallback> Solver::Options::callbacks

    Callbacks that are executed at the end of each iteration of the